-Unless you’ve been living under a rock you already know that congress and the president signed into law a sweeping tax reform bill on December 15.
+Unless you’ve been living under a rock you already know that congress and the president signed into law a set of sweeping tax changes on December 15, 2017.
 The sweeping changes were sold as a way to simplify and reduce taxes.
 But will they do so?

 We already explored whether fiscal stimulus is a good idea a few weeks ago.
 So for this post we won’t be investigating the economic impact.
 Instead I want to provide you some thoughts on the impact of these tax changes on you as an individual or married tax payer.